FangkuaikuaiOffical/3700Final/README.md

 The "manager" user has the following user stories:

-• As a store manager, I want to add information of a new product
+DONE As a store manager, I want to add information of a new product

-• As a store manager, I want to change information of an existing product
+DONE As a store manager, I want to change information of an existing product

 The "customer" user has the following user stories:

-As a customer, I want to register as a new user into the system
+DONE As a customer, I want to register as a new user into the system

-As a customer, I want to change my customer information (e.g. address, payment method, phone number, email)
+DONEA s a customer, I want to change my customer information (e.g. address, payment method, phone number, email)

-As a customer, I want to change my login information (e.g., password)
+DONE As a customer, I want to change my login information (e.g., password)

-As a customer, I want to log in the system
+DONE As a customer, I want to log in the system

 As a customer, I want to make a new order